JFLarvoire/SysToolsLib/README.md

 Major highlights:

-- A set of powerful script debugging and logging libraries for (in chronologic creation order) Tcl, Batch, Bash, PowerShell.
+- A set of powerful script debugging and logging libraries for (in chronologic creation order) Tcl, Batch, Shell, PowerShell, Python.
   They can be added easily to existing scripts, and make it much easier to debug complex interacting scripts.
   More info [here](Docs/System Script Libraries.md).
 - A configure.bat/make.bat system for Microsoft Visual C++, allowing to build multiple versions of C tools from a common source,